Alabama executes man for the 2001 beating death of a woman, resuming lethal injections after review

 Barber said he wanted to tell the governor “and the people in this room that I forgive you for what you are about to do."

-It was the first execution carried out in Alabama this year after the state halted executions last fall.
-Alabama Gov. Kay Ivey announced a pause on executions in November to conduct an internal review of procedures.
+It was the first execution carried out in Alabama this year after the state halted executions in November.
+Alabama Gov. Kay Ivey announced a pause on executions to conduct an internal review of procedures.

 The move came after the state halted two lethal injections because of difficulties inserting IVs into the condemned men’s veins.